szerpa17/fatal-police-shootings/README.md

        ![Shooting Analysis by Year ](https://github.com/szerpa17/fatal-police-shootings/blob/master/images/Shootings%20per%20Year.png?raw=true)

 6. Is there a particular time of the year during which police shootings occur more frequently?
-    * Most police shootings take place at the beginning of the year.
+    * Most police shootings take place at the beginning of the year, specifically in February.
+    * Further research can be conducted to specify why this is.
     * [Analysis Location](https://github.com/szerpa17/fatal-police-shootings/blob/master/Analysis_SZ.ipynb)

         ![Shooting Analysis by Month ](https://github.com/szerpa17/fatal-police-shootings/blob/master/images/Shootings%20by%20Month.png?raw=true)